mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 * Better guidance for congestion control and rate adaptation for multiple RoQ flows (whether streams or datagrams).

-* Possible guidance for connection sharing between RoQ and non-RoQ flows, including considerations for congestion control and rate adaptation, scheduling, prioritization, and which ALPNs to use.
+* Possible guidance for connection sharing between real-time and non-real-time flows, including considerations for congestion control and rate adaptation, scheduling, prioritization, and which ALPNs to use.

 For these reasons, publication of this document as a stable reference for implementers to test with, and report results, seems useful.